jcvar/resume/resume.md

 ## Experience

+### Twilio
+#### Software Engineer, Phone Numbers Team
+##### nov 2021 - present
+- Collaborated in the Numbers API Gateway project, from prototype to release.
+- Enabled the migration of a business critical monolith to a microservice architecture.
+- Delivered core features for request routing and service monitoring.
+- Planned and executed performance, reliability, and endurance testing for production deployment.

 ### IBM
 #### DevOps Engineer, Global Business Services
 ##### feb 2021 - oct 2021
-- Participated in the creation and writing of standards for DevOps processes within intern teams
+- Participated in the creation of guidelines for DevOps processes within intern teams.
-- Developed a logging solution for audit messages generated in IBM App Connect Enterprise with ELK
+- Developed a logging solution for audit messages generated in IBM App Connect Enterprise with ELK.
-- Assisted in the adoption of agile methodologies within an enterprise development team
+- Accelerated the adoption of agile methodologies within an enterprise development team for a national bank.

 ## Education